 What’s On

-The RLC Museum is excited to welcome you to explore our collections in 2024.
+The RLC Museum is excited to welcome you to explore our collections in 2025.
 The Museum tells the story of how the army has been moved, supplied and sustained for over 300 years.
 With interactive activities, a cinema, a stunning display of medals and free entry, there has never been a better time to visit.
-Scroll down for more information on our plans for 2024, and stay up to date with new exhibitions, talks, tours and family-activities by following us on social media.
+Our plans for 2025 will be announced here and on our social media – follow us to stay up to date with new exhibitions, talks, tours and family-activities.

 The Archives of the RLC Museum – relaunched online